bpires/nlw-return-origin/README.md

 <div>

 ---

 <p align="center"><i>
 I'm am an open source enthusiast.
-Feel free to get inspired by any aspect of this project!<br/>Even so, be reasonable: do not just copy.<br/>
+<br/>Feel free to get inspiration from any aspect of this project!
+<br/>Even so, be reasonable: do not just copy.
-Like academic writing, your work can incorporate the ideas of others,
+<br/>Like academic writing, your work can incorporate the ideas of others,
 <br>but should reflect your original approach to the problem.
     <i></p>